DUOUNO/ArangoDB-view/README.md

   * delete collections
 * AQL queries
  * execute queries while you type them, with a timeout or when you leave the AQL-editor
+ * configure how many docs are teturned; from 1 to n, without restrictions

 #### whats next?
 * link _from / _to